adrianshort/uk_planning_scraper/README.md

 - URL of the search form (use the advanced search URL if there is one)
 - Tags (use as many comma-separated tags as is reasonable, lowercase and all one word.)

-Currently only Idox and Northgate scrapers work but feel free to add authorities that use other systems, along with appropriate system tags like `ocellaweb` and `agileplanning`.
+Currently only `idox` and `northgate` scrapers work but feel free to add authorities that use other systems, along with appropriate system tags like `ocellaweb` and `agileplanning`.
+Use `unknownsystem` if you can't identify the system.
 This gem selects the appropriate scraper by examining the URL not by looking at the tags, so it doesn't matter what you use as long as it's consistent with others.

 Please check the tag list before you change anything: